OpenICT-Hanze/OpenICT-Checkin-Docs/docs/source/api.rst

 /api/v1/getDaily:
 	Returns a JSON with the daily check-in form (form_id 1).

+/api/v1/getWeekly:
+	Returns a JSON with the weekly check-in form (form_id 2)

 /api/v1/postForm:
 	Adds a new entry to the forms and questions table